Bible Reading Luke 1:5-25 KJV

 God’s timing said not right now.
 When all was perfectly aligned God gave them a son that would be filled with the Holy Spirit and announce the coming of Christ!!!

 13But the angel said unto him, Fear not, Zacharias: for thy prayer is heard; and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.
 14And thou shalt have joy and gladness; and many shall rejoice at his birth.
 15For he shall be great in the sight of the Lord, and shall drink neither wine nor strong drink; and he shall be filled with the Holy Ghost, even from his mother’s womb.
 16And many of the children of Israel shall he turn to the Lord their God.

-This had to have been a moment like no other!
-First Zacharias had the honor of being able to offer prayer for the nation.
-Second while he was praying the angel Gabriel visited him revealing incredible news.
-Third Zacharias talked to Gabriel!
+This was a moment like no other!
+First, Zacharias had the honor of offering prayer for the nation.
+Second, while he was praying the angel Gabriel visited him revealing incredible news.
+Third, Zacharias talked to Gabriel!
 I mean WOW!
-Not only was he getting to fulfill his duty as a priest but to have one of God’s messengers deliver a personal acknowledgment that God heard his prayers?!?!!!When we know that God hears us and is answering our prayers by guiding us into a deeper partnership with Him there is no better feeling.
+Not only was he getting to fulfill his duty as a priest but to have one of God’s messengers deliver personal acknowledgment that God heard his prayers?!?!!!When we know that God hears us and is answering our prayers by guiding us into a deeper partnership with Him there is no better feeling.

 And Zacharias said unto the angel, Whereby shall I know this? for I am an old man, and my wife well stricken in years.